Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements

 \section{Results and discussion}

 We validate our FLRONet on the CFDBench dataset described in Section~\ref{sec:data}.
-For the benchmarking purpose, we compared the reconstruction capability of FLRONet with that of FNO 3D.
-We also included two additional branch net architectures for FLRONet, namely U-Net (FLRONet-UNet) and MLP (FLRONet-MLP), for comparison purposes.
-Here, we aim to demonstrate the unique ability of FLRONet with the FNO branch net (FLRONet-FNO) to perform zero-shot super-resolution in both space and time while still exhibiting high reconstruction accuracy compared to other baselines.
+For comparison, we benchmark FLRONet against the three-dimensional Fourier Neural Operator (FNO-3D).
+We also include two additional variants of FLRONet in which we replace FNO blocks by MLP blocks (FLRONet-MLP) and by UNet blocks (FLRONet-UNet).
+We conduct different experiments to assess FLRONet's ability in flow field reconstruction.